Yoast/wordpress-seo/readme.txt

 #### Other

-* Sets the \"WordPress tested up to\" version to 6.6.
+* Sets the _WordPress tested up to_ version to 6.6.

 = 23.0 =